nodejs/node/doc/api/fs.md

 * Returns: {Promise}

-Change the file system timestamps of the object referenced by `path` then resolves the `Promise` with no arguments upon success.
+Change the file system timestamps of the object referenced by `path` then fulfills the `Promise` with no arguments upon success.

 The `atime` and `mtime` arguments follow these rules: